-Jobs in criminology and related fields can be fun and rewarding, and there are plenty of reasons one may want to be a police officer or other criminal justice professional.
+Jobs in criminology and related fields can be fun and rewarding, and there are plenty of reasons one may want to be a police officer or other criminal justice professionals.
 Unfortunately, these careers aren't for everyone.
 Some people have too many issues in their past that will disqualify them in a background check.

 Why Police Have Background Checks